-Graceful shutdown and zero downtime deployments in Kubernetes
+Graceful shutdown in Kubernetes

 In Kubernetes, creating and deleting Pods is one of the most common tasks.